Triage Obstetric Ultrasound Training (O.U.T.)

 In Tanzania, midwives identify potentially difficult deliveries and triage those who may need advanced care.

-A surprising side-effect: Ultrasound in rural areas attracts pregnant women to seek prenatal care that otherwise may not have happened.
+A surprising bonus: Ultrasound in rural areas attracts pregnant women to seek prenatal care that might not have otherwise occurred.
 This allows health workers to teach about childcare, nutrition, and other health-related topics.